Q: When will the library be reopening.

 A: Yes, there will be a cart present just inside the entrance to the library where you can drop off materials meant to be returned to the library; you may also continue to return items to the book drops located in the center of our parking lot.

 Please note that we are continuing our same process of temporarily quarantining materials that have been returned to the library, whether they are returned to the cart inside or to the book drop.
-This means that it will take six days between when your items are returned to the library and they are taken off your account.
+This means that it will take three days between when your items are returned to the library and they are taken off your account.

 Q: How do I pick up items that I've put on hold?